CE Marking

 9. Formatting of Declarations and Technical Files will be revised

 On September 12, 2013, Eucamed released the results of an industry survey (http://bit.ly/CostofEURegs) stating that the proposed regulations are expected to increase the cost of regulatory approvals by 17.5 billion Euros for medical device manufacturers collectively.
-The details of the survey indicate that implementation of the UDI system improved labeling and clinical performance data will require a 7.5 billion Euro investment to implement new software systems to comply with the UDI regulations.
+The survey details indicate that implementing the UDI system, which improves labeling and clinical performance data, will require a 7.5 billion Euro investment to implement new software systems to comply with the UDI regulations.
 Also, industry survey respondents indicated that an additional 2.5 million Euro investment would be required for each new Class III device that is required to undergo the proposed Scrutiny Process in Article 44.
-Financial implications and political pressures could force the Council and Parliament to make major revisions to the proposed regulations to reduce the cost of implementation.
+Financial implications and political pressures could force the Council and Parliament to make significant revisions to the proposed regulations to reduce the cost of implementation.

 Some key elements need to be in place before implementation of the proposed regulations can reasonably begin.
 First, Notified Bodies need more staff to conduct audits and review technical documentation–especially for high-risk devices.
-Second, the European Databank of Medical Devices (i.e., Eudamed) must be ready to implement UDI labeling and other documentation required by the EMDR (http://bit.ly/Eudamed).
-Third, the European Commission plans to build a new centralized organization that will be responsible for oversight of the Notified Bodies.
-Each of these three elements will take more than a year, and planning has only just begun.
+Second, the European Databank of Medical Devices (i.e., Eudamed) must be ready to implement UDI labeling and other documentation required by the EMDR (Eudamed).
+Third, the European Commission plans to build a new centralized organization that is responsible for overseeing the Notified Bodies.
+These three elements will take more than a year, and planning has only begun.

 What Is The Compliance Deadline?

 The original proposal, released in September 2012, indicated that there would be a three-year transition period for implementation of the EMDR from 2014 to 2017.
-This transition period would begin with the highest risk Class III devices first, and lower risk devices would be phased in over the three years.
-However, if the EMDR was finalized in October 2015, the implementation period will end at the end of 2018.
+This transition period would begin with the highest-risk Class III devices first, and lower-risk devices would be phased in over three years.
+However, if the EMDR were finalized in October 2015, the implementation period would end at the end of 2018.

-A complete review of the new regulations can be found at http://bit.ly/MDDI-article-EU-Device-Reg-Changes.
+A complete review of the new regulations can be found at MDDI-article-EU-Device-Reg-Changes.

 How Are EU Device Regulations Changing and When?
 Read More »